IDMNYU/p5-fundamentals/_pages/ai/transformers.md

 );
 ```

-Using it before calling our model fixes the sampling issue and now we should be able to get clean transcribed audios:
+Using it before calling our model fixes the sampling issue and we are now able to get clean transcribed audios:

 {% include p5-editor.html id="1VNjI7XFs" %}